IES-IPS-Academy/Profia/README.md

 ## About

 Profia is a static website generator specifically for generating portfolio websites.
-It is ideal for people who rewuire a quick portfolio or for generating a boilerplate code for a custom portfolio.
+It is ideal for people who require a quick portfolio or for generating a boilerplate code for a custom portfolio.

 ## Tools